Osprey

 2012 |

 Strong spring passage Apr & May – Recorded on 27 dates during a significant visible migration of this species through Devon and elsewhere in western Britain, perhaps a consequence of flocks being delayed and/or displaced by the poor spring weather.
 After the first individual on 21 Apr, further ones and twos occurred on most of the next few days, followed by six on 28th and 21 on 30th, then 15 on 2 & 8 May and 16 on 6th, but only ones and twos from 10 May onwards, the last a single bird on 28 May.
-As of early July 2020, the count of 21 on 30 Apr 2012 remains the highest recorded during either spring or autumn since publication of The Birds of Lundy. |
+As of the end of 2023, the count of 21 on 30 Apr 2012 remains the highest recorded during either spring or autumn since publication of The Birds of Lundy. |

 Curlew